-It is well established that patients with HPV-positive tumours fare better than patients with HPV-negative tumours (Ang et al., 2010).
-This has resulted in discussion of altering therapy (de-escalation) of HPV-positive tumours by reducing the dose of radiation or trials of cetuximab rather than cisplatin in an effort to reduce the side effects of chemo-radiation therapy (Masterson et al., 2014, Tornesello et al., 2014).
-However, the precise reasons for the different biological behaviour of HPVpositive versus HPV-negative tumours are not certain.
-Our findings that VEGF and angiopoietin-1 levels are raised in the serum of patients with p16-negative tumours but not those with p16-positive tumours, indicates that differences in angiogenic pathways may account, at least in part, for the distinct biological behaviour of p16positive HNC.
+2014; Tornesello et al, 2014).
+However, the precise reasons for the different biological behaviours of HPV-positive vs HPV-negative tumours are not certain.
+Our findings that VEGF and angiopoie-tin-1 levels are raised in the serum of patients with p16-negative tumours but not those with p16-positive tumours indicates that differences in angiogenic pathways may account, at least in part, for the distinct biological behaviour of p16-positive HNC.

 The tumour stroma has emerged as an important contributor to the angiogenesis and progression of cancer (Semenza, 2013).
 Our immunohistochemistry analysis confirms the important role of the stroma in the production of angiogenesis factors in the HNC microenvironment.
 Stromal cells such as macrophages are known to produce angiogenesis factors such as VEGF (Lin and Pollard, 2007).
-We demonstrate that in p16-positive tumour tissue, the stromal cells are the predominant source of VEGF, with no expression of VEGF in tumour cells.
-In contrast, in p16negative tumours both tumour and stromal cells produce VEGF.
+We demonstrate that in p16-positive tumour tissue the stromal cells are the predominant source of VEGF, with no expression of VEGF in tumour cells.
+In contrast, in p16-negative tumours both tumour and stromal cells produce VEGF.
 This suggests that future work into the mechanisms of VEGF induction in stromal cells vis-a-vis tumour cells may reveal novel strategies to specifically target stromal-derived VEGF.
-Though our results need to be validated in a larger patient cohort, our findings may have therapeutic potential.
-Indeed, anti-VEGF antibodies have been used as adjuvants to chemotherapy in the treatment of HNC (Cohen et al., 2009) but are unfortunately associated with potentially fatal complications such as haemorrhage and high blood pressure (Peng et al., 2014, Qi et al., 2013).
-Inhibitors specific for tumour stromal cell-derived VEGF could allow for inhibition of angiogenesis within p16-positive HNC while leaving normal vasculature intact and avoiding catastrophic side-effects.
+Although our results need to be validated in a larger patient cohort, our findings may have therapeutic potential.
+Indeed, anti-VEGF antibodies have been used as adjuvants to chemotherapy in the treatment of HNC (Cohen et al, 2009) but are unfortunately associated with potentially fatal complications such as haemorrhage and high blood pressure (Qi et al, 2013; Peng et al, 2014).
+Inhibitors specific for tumour stromal cell-derived VEGF could allow for inhibition of angiogenesis within p16-positive HNC while leaving normal vasculature intact and avoiding catastrophic side effects.

-Our results have also uncovered interesting facets of endostatin, which is an anti-angiogenesis factor that has been shown to be elevated in a variety of cancers (Kantola et al., 2014, Koc et al., 2006).
+Our results have also uncovered interesting facets of endostatin, which is an anti-angiogenesis factor that has been shown to be elevated in a variety of cancers (Koc et al, 2006; Kantola et al, 2014).
 We also found significantly elevated levels of endostatin in our HNC patient cohort, albeit there was no difference between p16-positive and p16-negative tumours.
 We found that endostatin is expressed in tumour stroma in cells resembling macrophages.
 To our knowledge, this is the first demonstration of endostatin production within the cancer stromal tissue, which warrants further investigation to define the role of endostatin in the tumour microenvironment.
-Recombinant endostatin therapy has shown good response in mouse models in early studies (Blezinger et al., 1999) but human tumour response was not encouraging (Thomas et al., 2003), possibly due to a failure to achieve adequate local concentrations of endostatin required to inhibit tumour growth.
-Endostatin delivery to tumour tissue using viral vectors is currently in trials (Ye et al., 2014).
+Recombinant endostatin therapy has shown good response in mouse models in early studies (Blezinger et al, 1999), but human tumour response was not encouraging (Thomas et al, 2003), possibly due to a failure to achieve adequate local concentrations of endostatin required to inhibit tumour growth.
+Endostatin delivery to tumour tissue using viral vectors is currently in trials (Ye et al, 2014).

-p16 status was also not found to impact on the production of other angiogenesis factors such as FGF-b, PDGF and PIGF.
-However, thrombospondin-2 levels showed a trend to be lower in the serum of patients with p16-positive tumours compared to patients with p16-negative tumours and even healthy donors (not statistically significant).
-High levels of thrombospondin-2 in lung cancer have been correlated to poorer prognosis (Naumnik et al., 2015), while down-regulation of thrombospondin-2 in gastric cancer correlates with poorer prognosis (Sun et al., 2014).
+The p16 status was also not found to have an impact on the production of other angiogenesis factors such as FGF-b, PDGF and PlGF.
+However, thrombospondin-2 levels showed a trend to be lower in the serum of patients with p16-positive tumours compared with patients with p16-negative tumours and even healthy donors (not statistically significant).
+High levels of thrombospondin-2 in lung cancer have been correlated to poorer prognosis (Naumnik et al, 2015), whereas downregulation of thrombospondin-2 in gastric cancer correlates with poorer prognosis (Sun et al, 2014).
 The relationship between thrombospondin-2 and p16 status is not clear currently, but future work could shed light on this.